Rich Lesser

-Richard Lesser (born 1962) is an American businessman who has been the chair of American management consultancy Boston Consulting Group (BCG) since 2021.
+Richard Lesser (born 1962) is an American businessman who has been the chair of American management consultant firm Boston Consulting Group (BCG) since 2021.
 He previously was CEO from 2013 to 2021.

 Early life and education

-Lesser grew up in Pittsburgh, Pennsylvania during the 1970s, a time of economic hardship for the city due to the collapse of the steel industry at the time.

-He holds an MBA from Harvard Business School, where he was a Baker Scholar, and a bachelor's degree in chemical engineering, summa cum laude, from the University of Michigan.
+Lesser grew up in Pittsburgh, Pennsylvania, during the 1970s.
+He obtained a bachelor's degree in chemical engineering with highest honors from the University of Michigan and an MBA from Harvard Business School, where he was a Baker Scholar.

 Career

 Lesser started his career as a product development engineer and group leader at Procter & Gamble.
 In 1988, Lesser joined BCG as a consultant.
 He was the head of the New York Metro office system from 2000 to 2009, and as BCG's chairman for North and South America from 2009 to 2012.
 He was elected to the firm's executive committee in 2006.
 Since joining BCG in 1988, Lesser's client work has focused on strategy, operations, leadership, and large-scale transformation.
 It is claimed he played a pivotal role in helping BCG become the only global management consulting firm to grow strongly through the 2008 recession.

 In May 2012, he was elected the successor of Hans-Paul Bürkner as the Global Chief Executive Officer of Boston Consulting Group.
 Under his leadership, BCG more than doubled in size to over 22,000 employees and tripled in revenue, fueled by investments in new offices, digital and analytics, and capabilities to drive innovation and transformation.
 Lesser oversaw the launch of BCG Digital Ventures, a builder and accelerator of digital businesses; BCG Gamma, an analytics and machine-learning team; and BCG TURN, a turnaround, restructuring, and transformation unit; and more recently, the Center for Climate & Sustainability.
 He oversaw the launch of the Southern Communities Initiative, a partnership between BCG, PayPal, and Vista Equity Partners to help advance racial equity.

 In 2021, Lesser was named the Top CEO in America by Glassdoor.